apache/inlong/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "❓ Question"
-about: Ask a question about TubeMQ
+about: Ask a question about InLong

 ---

 <!--
-Welcome to TubeMQ community!
+Welcome to InLong community!
 Please try to describe your question in English and start the title with [question].
 -->